BelmY/wikiSDoR/Upgrading-OpenWebRX-to-a-newer-version.md

 cd openwebrx

 git status
+# This lists the changes you made under this directory.
-# From here, you should continue only if you see that you did not modify anything else than config_webrx.py
+# From here, you should continue only if you see that only config_webrx.py is modified.

 cp config_webrx.py config_webrx.py.bak
 # Made a backup of the config!